Mangesh2904/potato/README.md

 ## Model Files
 The trained model file is not included in the repository due to size limitations.
 You can:
 1. Train the model yourself using the instructions above
-2. Download the pre-trained model from [Google Drive Link] (coming soon)

 ## Project Structure
 - `train_model.py`: Script to train the CNN model